Frank Kitts: Frank Kitts Park

 Frank Kitts Park on Wellington's waterfront is named after him.
 The park, on the site formerly used for a row of wharf sheds, was opened in 1976 and after redevelopment reopened in 1990.
 There is a children's playground, the orange foremast recovered from TEV Wahine, and a water sculpture The Albatross by Tanya Ashken.

 Honours

 Kitts was known for his tireless public service, which continued after his retirement, including helping Wellington's immigrant community.
 In the 1966 New Year Honours, he was appointed a Knight Bachelor for services as mayor of Wellington.
 In the 1975 Queen's Birthday Honours, Kitts' wife, Iris, Lady Kitts, was appointed an Officer of the Order of the British Empire, for services to the community as mayoress of Wellington between 1956 and 1974.
+Iris was well-liked as Mayoress, but attracted sympathy due to unsubstantiated innuendos about her husband being a philanderer.

 The Kitts Trophy for Impromptu Speaking is awarded by the Wellington Speaking Union every year.
 The trophy is named after Kitts, who donated it in 1967 to encourage excellence in impromptu speaking.